Emmy® Award-Winning television personality, food & travel journalist; a culinary advocate, specializing in seafood.

 Michael-Ann was born in New Brunswick, Canada and moved to New York City in 1992.

-She has interviewed many of New York’s chefs and restaurateurs which led her to delve into culture behind food and develop her own food & travel series, Off the Beaten Palate.
+She has interviewed many of New York’s chefs and restaurateurs which led her to delve into culture behind food and develop her own food & travel series,

-Michael-Ann's first three-part documentary was broadcast on PBS and won her the coveted Emmy® Award in 2014.
+Michael-Ann's first three-part documentary series was broadcast on PBS and won her the coveted Emmy® Award in 2014.

 Michael-Ann is a member of SAG-AFTRA, National Academy Television Arts & Science, the Lobster Council of Canada, Chefs Collaborative, Women Chefs and Restaurants, Women Foodservice Forum, and Slow Food, NY.